eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/advanced/docs.rst

 This documentation is built using `collective.recipe.sphinxbuilder`_ which is a recipe for `zc.buildout`_ making it easy to build a sphinx documentation.
-To build Naaya's documentation you will need naaya setup in a development environment.
+To build Naaya's documentation, you will need naaya setup in a development environment.
 Default naaya buildout checkout provides a `docs.cfg` which contains a part named `naaya-docs` similar to this one::